-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Sonder Breathe Well (HMO C-SNP)
+For services that are covered by Sonder Complete Health Advantage (HMO) but are not covered by Medicare Part A or B: Sonder Complete Health Advantage (HMO) will When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Sonder Complete Health Advantage (HMO).

-Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.

-inmunizations

-Covered Medicare Part B services include:

-- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - COVID-19 vaccine - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-We also cover most other adult vaccines under our Part D prescription drug benefit.
+Services that are covered for you What you must pay when you get these services continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost-sharing amount for these services.
+For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
+If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
+Drugs are never covered by both hospice and our plan at the same time.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
+Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services. immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover most other adult vaccines under our Part D prescription drug benefit.
 Refer to Chapter 6, Section 8 for additional information.

-In-Network: There is no Coinsurance, Copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+In Network: There is no Coinsurance, Copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.

-In-Home Support Services - Supplemental Benefit

-- In-home support services must be coordinated directly with the plan - Visits are scheduled in 4-hour blocks of time.
-Only one 4-hour block per day - Maximum of 104 hours per year (26 visits per year) - Hours can include services for - o respite care, - o support for activities of daily living - o home safety assessment, - o caregiver support and training, - o medication reconciliation services - Respite care includes short-term relief for primary caregivers to complete other tasks. - Support for activities of daily living including things such as bathing, dressing, grooming, meal preparation and light housekeeping - Caregiver support and training - Medication reconciliation after an inpatient stay - The In-Home Safety assessment program evaluates risks with the safety and any hazards within the home.
-You may be eligible for home safety modifications. - For other In-home Support Services, refer to your Special Supplemental Benefits for the Chronically Ill - Supplemental Benefit within this grid
+Services that are covered for you What you must pay when you get these services In-Home Support Services - Supplemental Benefit In-home support services must be coordinated directly with the plan Visits are scheduled in 4-hour blocks of time.
+Only one 4-hour block per day Maximum of 104 hours per year (26 visits per year) Hours can include services for respite care, support for activities of daily living home safety assessment, caregiver support and training, medication reconciliation services Respite care includes short-term relief for primary caregivers to complete other tasks.
+Support for activities of daily living including things such as bathing, dressing, grooming, meal preparation and light housekeeping Caregiver support and training Medication reconciliation after an inpatient stay The In-Home Safety assessment program evaluates risks with the safety and any hazards within the home.
+You may be eligible for home safety modifications.
+For other In-home Support Services, refer to your Special Supplemental Benefits for the Chronically III - Supplemental Benefit within this grid In Network: There is no Coinsurance, Copayment, or deductible to access this Supplemental Benefit Limitations on the number of covered visits apply to all services in this benefit category